 Income tax expense comprises current and deferred tax.
-Income tax expense is recognised in profit or loss except to the extent that it relates to a business combination or items recognised directly in equity or other comprehensive income.
+Income tax expense is recognised in statement of comprehensive income except to the extent that it relates to a business combination or items recognised directly in equity or other comprehensive income.

 Current tax is the expected tax payable on the taxable income for the year, using tax rates enacted or substantively enacted by the end of the reporting period, and any adjustment to tax payable in respect of previous years.